-Join Donovan Keith for an in-depth discussion in this video Creating a ceramic tile material using the Displacement and Bump channels, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Creating a ceramic tile material using the Displacement and Bump channels, part of Cinema 4D: Creating Materials.

 There are many times where creating a material that gives the appearance of an…object is much easier than actually modeling that object.…In this video, we'll use the Displacement channel, the Tile Shader, as well as the…Layer Shader to create ceramic tiles that push out from the surface of our object.…And we'll apply it to the cylinder to give ourselves a bit of a challenge.…Let's start by creating a new material.
 Name this material tile.…Now, let's add the tile shader to our material.…Click on the triangle next to texture, go to surfaces, tiles.…